Configurable Sectional Sofas Insights: Explore Design Flexibility and Modern Living Room Ideas

 • Limited space in apartments and urban housing

-• The need for flexible seating arrangements
+• Need for flexible seating arrangements

 • Changing family needs and room usage

-• Modern aesthetic preferences for clean and adaptable layouts
+• Preference for clean, adaptable layouts

-They are particularly relevant for:
+They are particularly useful for:

 • Interior designers and home planners